PriorA98/my-personal-library-project/README.md

 * Pagination support on the table
 * Import data from CSV/XML support
 * Async export via Laravel Queues
-* Refactors alerts with personalized dialogues
+* Refactors confirm dialogs with personalized dialogues
+* Show and handle export errors
+* Enchant user feedback for add, edit and delete operations
+    * Es: Success Message, visual feedback on edit and delete

 ---

-- still to do:
-    - alerts UI
-    - user feedback on edit/delete